simonpokorny/Dejvice-dataset/README.md

 ## License

-??? je potreba -
-templete:
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+??? je potreba - templete: MIT License - see the [LICENSE.md](LICENSE.md) file for details